MICROCURRENT ACUPUNCTURE AND THIAMINE THERAPY (MATT)

 Can Parkinson’s be cure?

 Scientists still don’t fully understand why dopamine-producing cells die in some people or what exactly causes Parkinson’s disease.
 However, researchers around the world are working hard to uncover the reasons, protect the remaining cells, and develop better treatments—with the ultimate goal of finding a cure.
-Microcurrent Acupuncture and Thiamine Therapy (MATT) can halt disease progression and eliminate symptoms.
+Clinical observations suggest that Microcurrent Acupuncture and Thiamine Therapy (MATT) may significantly slow disease progression and markedly reduce symptoms in some patients.
+However, larger and controlled studies are still needed to confirm its long-term effects.

 Scalp acupuncture